ookamicodes/securityapi-documentation/docs.md

  SecurityAPI will compare the URL with the database.
 If this link is received in the DB, it means that this URL is a unsecure/malwares/iploggers/virus/phishing/scam URL.
 The scan results are made by reactions.

 **Reaction Interpretation**

 - 🔍: The URL is being scanned.

-- 🟥: The URL is a malware/virus/iplogger/scam/phishing URL.
+- 🟥: The URL is a threat.
+Users can be harmed.

 - 🟨: The URL is unsecure (http) or is a URL Shrink.

 - 🟥 + 💳: The URL is a scamming Website.

 - 🟥 + 🦠: The URL is a malware/virus Website.

+- 🟥 + 📃: The URL is a IP-Logger.

 - 🟨 + 🔓: The URL doesnt have a secure connection.

 - If there is no longer any visible reaction, it means that the URL is not a threat.